skyte/momentum/README.md

 ### \*\*\* Output \*\*\*

 - in the `output` folder you will find:
-  - your default (i.e. momentum calculated over the last 90 days) list of positions: `mmtm_posis.csv`
+  - your default list of positions: `mmtm_posis.csv`
   - your default TradingView watchlist: `Momentum.txt`
   - as well as the same thing for all other momentum calculations that you defined
     - in `config.yaml` add or remove values from `MOMENTUM_CALCULATION_PAST_DAYS`